Hinidu/hinidu.github.io/content/post/binary-search-in-depth.md

-Let's forget about original predicate for a moment --- if we omit the strict comparison at the end of the algorithm then `r` is the index of the **first** (and the **smallest** too because the array is sorted) element in the array that is `>= k` (or `r = n` if there is no such element).
+Let's forget about original predicate for a moment --- if we omit the strict comparison at the end of the algorithm then `r` is the index of the **first** (and the **smallest** too because the array is sorted) element in the array that is **equal to or bigger than k** (or `r = n` if there is no such element).
+By the way it can be useful sometimes to find such an element (if you want to find the first deal since some date, the smallest price bigger than filter specified by user, etc).
+Actually `lower_bound` from C++ STL does exactly this.

 Now we can ask ourselves the same question as we did before with *linear search*: what's special in `a[m] >= k` predicate?
+Can we solve other problems using the same algorithm?
+Of course we can! `upper_bound` from C++ STL finds the **first** element **bigger than k** and also implemented using *binary search* with predicate `a[m] > k`.

-Can we ask other questions using the same algorithm?
-Of hat the specified predicate should be `false` for zero or more initial values of the array and it should be `true` for all values after the falsy ones til the end of the array.
+The only real restriction is that the specified predicate should be `false` for zero or more initial values of the array and it should be `true` for all values after the falsy ones til the end of the array.
 For example we can have these sequences of predicate results for "binary-searchable" array:

 ```
 false false false true true true true